Competition at the front of expanding populations: Fitness variations across an evolving population

 These results establish a baseline for well-mixed populations: fitness fluctuations are relatively tame, and Gaussian statistics emerge in the bulk of the population from aggregation of weakly correlated increments.
 The situation may change qualitatively when spatial structure and range expansion are introduced, motivating the question of whether other universal distributions, such as the Tracy--Widom (TW) distribution~\cite{tracywidom1994airy}, may emerge in spatially structured populations.

-As a starting point, we take inspiration from the ``mother machine'' setup introduced in Ref.~\cite{wang_robust_2010} where $L$ growth channels are arranged in parallel, each one oriented perpendicular to a shared front of reproducing cells Fig.~\ref{fig:mother}A. Now, consider the simple, and likely unrealistic, case of independent, identically distributed generation times (or growth rates).
-If in each generation the descendant undergoes a small mutation, central-limit arguments predict an approximately Gaussian distribution of the accumulated fitness, with width that grows in time as $t^{1/2}$.
-Additionally, in the limit of synchronous reproduction, the height profile of the front remains flat (for cells of identical size), and there is no correlation between the spatial location of individuals and their fitness.
+As a starting point, we take inspiration from the ``mother machine'' setup introduced in Ref.~\cite{wang_robust_2010} where $L$ growth channels (represented as corrugated columns in Fig.~\ref{fig:mother}A) are arranged in parallel, each one oriented perpendicular to a shared front of reproducing cells.
+Now, consider the simple, and likely unrealistic, case of synchronous reproduction in each column, with the height profile of the front remaining flat (for cells of identical size).
+If in each generation the descendant undergoes a small mutation, $f_i^{t+1}=f_i^t+\mu_i^t$, central-limit arguments predict an approximately Gaussian distribution of the accumulated fitness, with width that grows in time as $\sqrt{{\rm Var}f^t}\sim t^{1/2}$.

-The previously introduced stepping--stone models now enable us to consider how spatial dispersion and competition in range-expanding populations could lead to qualitative changes.
-As discussed in earlier sections, individuals at the expansion front both shape the morphology of the front, and carry the lineages that dominate future generations.
-The stochastic dynamics of the front height $h(x,t)$ is generically described by the KPZ universality class, whose fluctuations in one dimension are now known to be governed by Tracy--Widom distributions in many settings~\cite{corwin2012kpz}.
+The previously introduced stepping--stone models now enable us to consider how competition and morphology in range-expanding populations could lead to qualitative changes.
+As discussed in earlier sections, individuals at the expansion front both shape the front, and carry the lineages that dominate future generations.
+It is then reasonable to inquire in the fitness, $f$ of individuals at the front is somehow correlated to their position, e.g. to the height $h$ in a suitably defined growth profile.
+Through such correspondence, the statistics of fitness variations across the frontier can be coupled to the statistics of height fluctuations, which are now known to be governed by Tracy--Widom (TW) distributions in many settings~\cite{corwin2012kpz}.

-A basic expectation is that, in range expansions, the \emph{effective fitness} of a lineage is correlated with its position along the growing front, or equivalently to its ``height'' in a suitably defined growth landscape.
-Through this correspondence, the statistics of fitness variations across the frontier can be related to the statistics of height fluctuations, suggesting that Tracy--Widom distributions may arise naturally in the distribution of fitness across the population.

 Let $ \delta h(x,t) = h(x,t) - v_0 t $ indicate fluctuations at the front of a range expansion with average front speed $ v_0 $.
-Heuristically, being ahead by $\delta h$ corresponds to an effective time advantage of $ \delta t = \delta h / v_0$.
+A potential coupling arises if being ahead by $\delta h$ corresponds to an effective time advantage of $ \delta t = \delta h / v_0$.
 Thus, for individuals with identical growth rate $g$, the corresponding reproductive advantage due to spatial considerations is $\delta N = \exp(g \delta t)$.
-The effective fitness can be associated with the log-abundance advantage
+If an effective fitness can be associated with the log-abundance advantage as

-Therefore, one could expect fitness fluctuations across the frontier of a range expansion to be correlated with the statistics of a growing front; hence described by